-- What Could Have Been: The original writer of the story said that he wanted Falken to be played by John Lennon, and Lennon was reportedly interested in the role.
-Alas, of course, one Mark David Chapman ensured that this would never come to pass.
+The original writer of the story said that he wanted Falken to be played by John Lennon, and Lennon was reportedly interested in the role.
+Lennon was killed before filming began.

 The original director was Martin Brest, but only two of his scenes made it into the movie: David and Jennifer's meeting with Jim and Malvin, and David calling Jennifer at a phone booth in the middle of nowhere.

 Dawson Casting: Amanda Walsh as Annie.
 She's 27 at the time of shooting and it shows.

 Fake Russian: Vlada Vana, from Czechoslovakia, playing Ivan, the former Soviet astronaut.

 The Other Darrin: John Wood played Falken in the original.
 In the sequel, he is played by Gary Reineke.